Mining One Bitcoin: Time, Difficulty, and Profitability

 The bottom line

 Bitcoin mining difficulty isn't a sentence — it's just the rules of the game.
 It doesn't ask if you're ready.
 It doesn't care about your plans.
-It simply rises when too many want in, and falls when the weak walk away.
+It simply increases when too many want in, and falls when the weak walk away.

 For the solo miner, this race long ago turned into rowing against the current.
-Upgrade hardware every two years, hunt for absurdly cheap electricity, pray over custom firmware — you can do it, but the payoff doesn't justify the headaches.
+Upgrade your hardware every two years, hunt for absurdly cheap electricity, pray over custom firmware — you can do it, but the payoff doesn't justify the headaches.
 Industrial scale demands industrial solutions.

 The only way not to fall off the next difficulty spiral is to stop playing solo.
 Plug into a fleet of modern ASICs where efficiency is measured not in dreams, but in joules per terahash.
 Where electricity costs pennies and service is built into the deal.